Multi-frequency analysis of the ALMA and VLA high resolution continuum observations of the substructured disc around CI Tau. Preference for sub-mm-sized low-porosity amorphous carbon grains: Spectral properties

 \subsection{Spectral flux density distribution}

-\autoref{fig:2} displays CI~Tau's spectral flux density distribution from 6.0 to $340.0\,{\rm GHz}$ (i.e., $5.0\,{\rm cm}$ to $0.9\,{\rm mm}$), built from the flux densities in \autoref{tab:3}\footnote{When different \texttt{robust} parameters or weighting schemes were used in the imaging process, the flux densities corresponding to the largest beam were plotted.
-A point-source offset was subtracted from the ALMA Band~3 and VLA Ka~Band flux densities (see \autoref{sec:app4.1}).} and the VLA Q~Band ($43.3\,{\rm GHz}$ or $6.9\,{\rm mm}$) one ($0.76\pm0.17\,{\rm mJy}$) published by \citet{Rodmann2006}.
-The spectral flux density distribution can be divided in three branches.
-To measure their slope (or spectral index), we fitted a line to the data in log-space using the Levenberg-Marquardt algorithm implemented in \texttt{scipy.optimize.curve\_fit} \citep{Virtanen2020}.
+\autoref{fig:2} displays CI~Tau's spectral flux density distribution from 6.0 to $340.0\,{\rm GHz}$ (i.e. $5.0\,{\rm cm}$ to $0.9\,{\rm mm}$), built from the flux densities in \autoref{tab:app3}\footnote{When different \texttt{robust} parameters or weighting schemes were used in the imaging process, the flux densities corresponding to the largest beam were plotted.
+A point-source offset was subtracted from the ALMA Band~3 and VLA Ka~band flux densities (see \autoref{sec:app4.1}).} and the VLA Q~band ($43.3\,{\rm GHz}$ or $6.9\,{\rm mm}$) one ($0.76\pm0.17\,{\rm mJy}$) published by \citet{Rodmann2006}.~The spectral flux density distribution can be divided in three branches.
+To measure their slope (or `spectral index'), we fitted a line to the data in log-space solving the least-squares problem by adopting the Levenberg-Marquardt algorithm implemented in \texttt{scipy.optimize.curve\_fit} \citep{Virtanen2020}.

 The spectral index between 0.9 and $3.1\,{\rm mm}$ is $\alpha_{\rm 0.9-3.1mm}=2.6\pm0.1$, consistent with marginally optically thin dust emission or optically thick dust emission with albedo increasing with wavelength \citep{Zhu2019}.
-This value is in excellent agreement with that measured by \citet{Chung2024} using 12 independent SMA flux density samplings between 200 and $400\,{\rm GHz}$ (black dots in the bottom right insert of \autoref{fig:2}), and broadly compatible with similar measurements in other bright discs observed at high angular resolution and sensitivity with ALMA at multiple wavelengths, like HL~Tau ($\alpha_{\rm 0.9-2.9mm}\approx2.8$, \citealt{Carrasco-Gonzalez2019}), HD~163296 ($\alpha_{\rm 0.9-3.2mm}\approx2.6$, \citealt{Guidi2022}), and TW~Hya ($\alpha_{\rm 0.9-3.1mm}\approx2.6$, \citealt{Macias2021}).
+This value is in excellent agreement with that measured by \citet{Chung2024} using 12 independent SMA flux density samplings between 200 and $400\,{\rm GHz}$ (black dots in the bottom-right insert of \autoref{fig:2}), and broadly compatible with similar measurements in other bright discs observed at high resolution and sensitivity with ALMA at multiple wavelengths, such as HL~Tau ($\alpha_{\rm 0.9-2.9mm}\approx2.8$, \citealt{Carrasco-Gonzalez2019}), HD~163296 ($\alpha_{\rm 0.9-3.2mm}\approx2.6$, \citealt{Guidi2022}), and TW~Hya ($\alpha_{\rm 0.9-3.1mm}\approx2.6$, \citealt{Macias2021}).